 Fuel Quality Deteriorates

-It’s usually after 30 days that fuel begins to degrade and about three to six months for it to completely go bad.
+It’s usually after 30 days that gasoline begins to degrade.
+After an extended period of time, such as three to six months, it can go bad.

-Whether it’s a mouse or ants, pests can make your car their new home if you haven’t driven it in a while.
+Whether it’s rats, mice, ants, or other small animals, pests can nest, making your car their new home if you haven’t driven it in a while.

-The worst part is that pests such as mice can bite into your car seats, wiring, or other components when they get hungry.
+The worst part is that pests like rats and mice can bite into your car seats, wiring and other rubber components like seals when they get hungry.

 The longer they’ve made your car their dwelling, the more damage they can do to it.